cirdeirf/amr-gen/README.md

 - **res/hyperparams.txt**: This file contains the current configuration for all hyperparameters.
 For more details, please refer to the Javadoc documentation of `gen.Hyperparam` and `gen.Hyperparams`.
+- **res/nn_lm.py**: A python script that loads the neural network language model and communicates with the generator, i.e., returns scores for sentences.